-Ge 200 ab Mineragraphy 9 9
+Ge 200 ab Mineragraphy 9 9 ••••

-Ge 205†, 206

-207‡ Applied Geophysics 5 5 5
+Ge 205, 206† Applied Geophysics 5 5

-Ge 203 Physics of the Earth+ 6 .
+Ge 203 Introduction to General Geophysics 6

-Ge 189a Structural Geology (Seminar) 5 .
+Ge 189a Structural Geology (Seminar) 5

 Ge 189b Physical Geology (Seminar) 5

 Ge 191 ab Invertebrate Paleontology (Seminar) 5 5

 Ge 190 ab Vertebrate Paleontology (Seminar) 5 5

-Ge 199 Mineralogy (Seminar) 5 ••••
+Ge 199 Mineralogy (Seminar) 5

 Candidates for the Master's degree in Chemical Engineering are re-quired to take the subject Chemical Engineering.
 They must also have taken or take in this year the engineering subjects included in the Applied Chemistry Option of the Four-Year Course in Science.
 Their research must be in the fields of Applied Chemistry or Chemical Engineering.
-The starred course not completed during the senior year is to be taken. tOde.numbered years
+The starred course not completed during the senior year is to be taken.